Current Menstrual Policies

 Support in Schools

-• The Act ensures that schools in the national school lunch program must provide free menstrual products in restrooms, ensuring students have access and do not miss school due to period poverty, thus promoting educational equity.
+• Schools in the national school lunch program must provide free menstrual products in restrooms.